 3. Errors at Bay

 A broken link or error page is just not an issue with SEO, but also with the users.
 You must understand that users who have great expectations from a website and want valuable results are not at all eager to decode the error page and match what is present as to what they want.
 When SEO and UX both prioritize over sorting website issues, it is the users who are in gain.

 4. Creative Add-On

-Sometimes figuring out a SEO problem can lead to a creative plus that further proves better than the initial design.
+Sometimes figuring out an SEO problem can lead to a creative plus that further proves better than the initial design.
 While planning site architecture, often the suggested design can limit the optimization process to some relevant topics only.
 But gradually in pursuit to include the additional content we can change the architecture and templates so that the site qualifies high in user experience.
-Such an approach can not only fulfill SEO targets, but also modify the design and resources in usage of visitors.
+Such an approach can not only fulfill SEO targets but also modify the design and resources in the usage of visitors.

-This is what is called creative-plus problem solving at its best.
+This is what is called creative-plus problem-solving at its best.
 Ultimately, when UX and SEO align their goals, they put forth a site that is usable by all its means.
-Total charge-forget complaints from bosses, clients or end users.
+Total charge-forget complaints from bosses, clients or end-users.

 Rule With Website Design

 Let’s just say, great website design is a stepping stone for an awesome UX.
 That is the reason eCommerce giants like Amazon and eBay are constantly redesigning their sites and cashing on their users.
 They look into the needs of their users and leave no stone unturned to satisfy their demands.
 To carve a niche as a brand, you ought to be different and strike a chord with the audience.
 Having a live and online website is not just about it.
 You must stand out.
 A site should be all the more interactive, intuitive and inviting so that it can pull large numbers.